Language

 Captured photo

-Press Spacebar to quickly capture a photo
+Press Space to quickly capture a test photo

 Want to learn more?
 Read documentation →